-Probably one of the most difficult aspects of writing a will is determining who your beneficiaries should be.
-Beneficiaries are those people or entities that you leave your property to.
+One of the most important aspects of writing a will is determining who will be your beneficiaries.
+Beneficiaries are the people or organizations you name in your will to receive your property.

 Who Can Be a Beneficiary?